 Her clients include title insurance companies and their insureds, regional and national lenders, builders, developers, condominium associations, and individuals.
 Kendra successfully tried a case involving a fraudulent conveyance of commercial property in the Massachusetts Land Court and secured ownership of the property in question for her client despite the fact that the fraudulent deed had been recorded and the fraudulent grantee had moved into, and was operating a business out of, the property.

 Kendra handles complex business disputes, including claims for breach of contract and business torts such as fraud, misrepresentation, unfair and deceptive trade practices, and class action litigation.
 She has a record of success, including obtaining a complete dismissal, prior to discovery, in a multi-district class action claiming damages of hundreds of millions of dollars resulting from an alleged Ponzi scheme.

 While Kendra has extensive experience with litigation, she also regularly assists clients with alternative dispute resolution, including arbitration, mediation, and negotiations.

 Kendra’s pro bono efforts include helping victims of domestic violence obtain restraining orders against abusers, which earned her the Middlesex District Attorney’s 209A Pro Bono Initiative Award in 2013.
 She also represents immigrant and refugee children in deportation proceedings through the organization Kids in Need of Defense (KIND).

-Kendra has been selected as a Rising Star to the Massachusetts Super Lawyers list from 2014 to 2018.
+Kendra was selected to the Massachusetts Super Lawyers list in 2019 and has been listed as a Rising Star from 2014 to 2018.
 She also contributes to the firm’s Data Privacy + Security Insider blog and the Massachusetts Appellate Blog.

 Prior to joining Robinson+Cole, she clerked for Chief Justice Karyn Scheier of the Massachusetts Land Court.